Anggeloo/PGM2/README.md

 PGM2 is a basic HTTP server implemented in Ruby using the WEBrick library.
 The server responds with the message:
 “Hello World with Ruby, I am Anggelo :3!” on the main page.

-You can see it in action here: https://pgm5-1.onrender.com

 ## Note: This project currently does not include a Dockerfile.
 However, it can easily be adapted to run in a Docker container if needed.

 ## 🚀 Features.